carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 * Luo W, Phung D, Tran T, Gupta S, Rana S, Karmakar C, Shilton A, Yearwood J, Dimitrova N, Ho T, Venkatesh S, Berk M. Guidelines for Developing and Reporting Machine Learning Predictive Models in Biomedical Research: A Multidisciplinary View.
 J Med Internet Res 2016;18(12):e323; URL: https://www.jmir.org/2016/12/e323; DOI: 10.2196/jmir.5870

-In this course, we introduce Biomedical data science and Artificial Intelligence (AI) to senior Biomedical researchers in leadership roles.
-Providing discipline-specific context and examples from Biomedical research, this course will inform about AI for automation, the processes of unsupervised and supervised machine learning, their practical applications and common pitfalls that researchers should be aware of in order to uphold scientific rigour and research ethics.
+In this workshop, we introduce Biomedical data science and Artificial Intelligence (AI) to senior Biomedical researchers in leadership roles.
+Providing discipline-specific context and examples from Biomedical research, this workshop will inform about AI for automation, the processes of unsupervised and supervised machine learning, their practical applications and common pitfalls that researchers should be aware of in order to uphold scientific rigour and research ethics.

 ## Target audience
 Senior researchers who are academics or non-academics working in an advisory or supervisory role as experts in research projects and are planning to lead rigorous and impactful research through computational reproducibility, reusability and collaborative practices.
-In particular, this course is addressing experimental biologists and biomedical research communities, with a focus on two key professional/career groups:
+In particular, this workshop is addressing experimental biologists and biomedical research communities, with a focus on two key professional/career groups:

 1. Group leaders without prior experience with Data Science and ML/AI - interested in understanding the potential additionality and application in their areas of expertise.
 2. Postdoc and lab scientists - next-generation senior leaders, who are interested in additionality, but also the group more likely to benefit from tools to equip them with the requirements to enable the integration of computational science into biosciences.